Great active noise cancelling

 3.5mm aux port

-The Sony WH-1000XM3 has become a consumer audio mainstay since its 2018 release, and with little more than rumors flitting about regarding the Sony WH-1000XM4, it appears the XM3 is here to stay.
+The Sony WH-1000XM3 has become a consumer audio mainstay since its 2018 release, but have since been usurped by the WH-1000XM4.
 Let’s see how Sony’s flagship noise-cancelling headset holds up against newer releases and if it’s worth getting in 2020.

 Who are the Sony WH-1000XM3 for?

 - Office and remote workers.
 Pretty much everyone can find a use case for a great pair of active noise cancelling headphones whether you’re a student or CEO.